us-irs/libcsp-rust/README.md

 CSP_CONFIG_DIR = { value = "examples", relative = true }
 ```

-## Generating and update the bindings using the `lib` folder
+## Generating and update the bindings using the `clib` folder

 The `lib` folder in this repository serves as the staging directory for the `libcsp` library to
 build.
-However, it can also be used to update the bindings provided in `libcsp-rust` by providing
+However, it can also be used to update the bindings provided in `libcsp-sys` by providing
 some tools and helpers to auto-generate and update the bindings file `bindings.rs`.

 If you want to do this, you should install `bindgen-cli` first: